vitopepito/moneynotlove-webcontent/pages/03.round-table/181212_RoundTable/article.de.md

 ---

-Leben Kreative unter der Armutsgrenze?
-Wie hoch soll der Stundenlohn sein?
-Sollen wir die Welt verändern?
-Wie macht man Buchhaltung?
-Wie sorgt man fürs Alter vor?
-Macht das alles überhaupt Sinn?

-Wir treffen uns, um gemeinsam mit andern Designern und Kreativen Fragen zu erkunden, für die sonst wenig Platz ist.
+moneynotlove ist eine Informationsplattform für selbstständige Kreative und Designer.
+Sie beantwortet alltägliche unternehmerische Fragen, wie Stundenlohn, Altersvorsorge, Offerten schreiben, Buchhaltung, und viele andere.
+Die Platform basiert auf dem Prinzip einer opensource community, die Alle nutzen, teilen und weiterentwickeln können.

+Zusätzlich organisiert moneynotlove sogenannte Round Tables als Format für einen persönlichen Austausch mit Gleichgesinnten.
+Alle sind dazu eingeladen, an den Round Tables fragen zu stellen und Themen zu diskutieren, für die im Alltag kein Platz ist.
 Es geht ganz konkret um Alles oder Nichts.

 ---

+moneynotlove is an information platform for independent creatives and designers.
+It answers everyday work related questions, like calculating and hourly rate, saving for retirement, writing pitches, doing bookkeeping, and many more.
+The platform is run as an opensource community, which everyone can freely use, share and develop.

+In addition, moneynotlove organises so called round tables as a format for personal exchange with similar minded people.
+At the round tables, everyone is invited to ask questions and explore issues which otherwise would be lost in daily routine.
+In detail, it is about all or nothing.

+---

 Interessiert?
-Melde dich hier an (mit Mailchimp):
+Melde dich hier an!
+Sign up here!
+(Mailchimp)

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">